MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 4. PowerShellGet version
 	- Description: This is the tooling used to get other modules from PowerShell Gallery. v1.0.0.1 ships with Windows 10 and Windows Server.
 Min version required is v1.6.0.
 To audit which version is installed run cmd: `Get-Command`
 	- Reference: [Installing PowerShellGet](https://docs.microsoft.com/powershell/gallery/installing-psget)
-	- Cmd: `Install-Module -Name PowerShellGet -Force`
+	- Cmd: `Install-Module -Name PowerShellGet`
+	- Optional Parameters:
+		- Proxy
+		- Force

 	Will receive this error if not using newest version of PowerShellGet: